extremscorner/bt-embedded/README.md

 BtEmbedded will return an error to the second client, simulating a situation where the HCI controller is busy (clients need to be able to handle this situation anyway).

+### Testability

+BtEmbedded comes with a test suite that covers all of its functionality.
+It's also executed under [valgrind](https://valgrind.org/), to detect memory leaks and errors.

 ## Compilation